 Gathering up a large down payment to put towards the purchase of a home in Oregon can be tough.
 But you don’t necessarily have to put up a 20% down payment to secure a mortgage.
 Here’s how you could buy a home in Oregon in 2020 with less than 5% down.

 Buying in Oregon With a Down Payment of 5%, or Less

 Recent surveys have shown that many potential home buyers believe it’s not possible to purchase a house with a down payment below 5%.
-One particular study, published by Realtor.com in early 2017, revealed the following:
+One particular study, published by Realtor.co, revealed the following:

 So, how can a person buy a home with less than 5% down?
 Several ways, actually.

 One way to accomplish this is by using the FHA loan program, which has a relatively low investment requirement.
 Additionally, some conventional mortgage loans offer down payments as low as 3%.
 And if you happen to be a military member or veteran, you could be eligible for VA mortgage financing that eliminates the need for a down payment altogether.

 In 2020, the minimum down payment required for an FHA-insured home loan will be 3.5%.
 This has been the minimum required investment for the last few years, and we do not expect it to change in 2020.
 Specifically, that’s 3.5% of the purchase price or appraised value of the home, whichever is less.
 So this is one option for buying a home in Oregon with less than 5% down.

 Freddie Mac and Fannie Mae, the government-sponsored corporations that purchase home loans from lenders, will buy mortgages with a loan-to-value (LTV) ratio up to 97%.
 That limit is imposed by the Federal Housing Finance Agency.
 Conversely, this means that borrowers who use a conventional loan to buy a house in Oregon could potentially make a down payment as low as 3%.
 This is another viable option for buying a home in Oregon with less than 5% down.